-able 9-7 consequen ce Analysis - Hurricane/Tropical Storms Hazard Hurricane/ Tropical Storms Impact on Public The New Jersey shore is a tourist and vacation destination.
+Hazard Hurricane, Tropical Storms, Nor'easters Impact on Public The New Jersey shore is a tourist and vacation destination.
 Since hurricane season also corresponds to the summer vacation season, the public includes large numbers of vacationing families - both New Jersey residents and out- of-state tourists.
+Nor'easters occur throughout the other part of the year (Fall to Spring) and can have a significant impact on the coast as well.
 To protect residents and tourists, coastal evacuation routes have been established and are activated when necessary.
 Storm watches and warnings are posted.
-Impact on Responder In addition to the fire, police, and normal emergency responders associated with any disaster event, beach lifeguards are called on to protect the public and enforce the necessary beach closures.
+Impact on In addition to the fire, police, and normal emergency responders associated with any disaster event, beach lifeguards are Responder called on to protect the public and enforce the necessary beach closures.
 Continuity of Operations COOPs are a requirement of the state and local governments.
-COOPs provide the framework to ensure that state and local agencies are able to continue performance of essential functions under a broad range of circumstances such as hurricanes or tropical storms.
-To date, there have been few, if any, hurricane, or tropical storms that have shut down governmental operations for any significant time.
+COOPs provide the framework to ensure that state and local agencies are able to continue performance of essential functions under a broad range of circumstances such as hurricanes, tropical storms, and Nor'easters.
+To date, there have been few, if any, storms that have shut down governmental operations for any significant time.
 Delivery of Services Road and bridge closures, as well as transit service disruptions, to protect public safety may be a consequence.
 If they do occur, the ability to deliver goods and services efficiently will be impacted locally, regionally, or statewide depending on the magnitude of the event and level of service disruptions.
 Property, Facilities, and Infrastructure Residential properties and commercial properties impacted or destroyed by a coastal event rebuild quickly after an incident.
 Market value of coastal properties do not appear to be affected long term.
 Coastal incidents impact roads, bridges, schools, and hospitals in the same way as floods.
 There is the added problem of drifting sand from storm surges and winds.
 Transportation, communications, and the general operation of governmental services may be disrupted by a coastal incident.
 In most reported cases sand- covered roads and bridges have been reported as impacted infrastructure elements.
-Impact on Environment Beach erosion is the major environmental impact from hurricanes and tropical storms.
+Impact on Environment Beach erosion is the major environmental impact from these storms.
 Refer to the Coastal Erosion hazard.
 Impact on State Economy The New Jersey coast is an important part of the state's economy including the Atlantic City entertainment industry.
-Hurricanes and tropical storms can greatly affect the coast.
+Hurricanes, tropical storms, and Nor'easters can greatly affect the coast.
 The "economic" environment recovery is supported by state and United States Corps of Engineers beach restoration programs.
 Public Confidence in the State's Governance Governmental response, on all levels - state, county and local, requires direct actions that must be immediate and effective to maintain public confidence.